-Adopted in 2013, Plan Bay Area is our first regional plan to incorporate a state-mandated Sustainable Communities Strategy.
+Plan Bay Area was our first regional plan to incorporate a state-mandated Sustainable Communities Strategy.

 State and federal law require us to update the regional transportation plan at least every four years to reflect new funding forecasts and adjust to new growth issues.

 The next update, called Plan Bay Area 2040, was adopted in 2017.

 California’s landmark Senate Bill 375 (2008) requires metro areas to meet targets for reducing greenhouse gas emissions from cars and light trucks.

 The Bay Area is expected to grow by 2 million people over the next 25 years.
 Plan Bay Area provided a roadmap for meeting 80 percent of the region's future housing needs in areas identified by local governments as Priority Development Areas, or PDAs.